jguamie/system-design/notes/google-file-system.md

 * Whenever a master grants a new lease on a chunk, it increases the chunk version number and informs the replicas.
 Chunk version numbers are applied on master and replicas prior to notifying the client of the new lease.
 * Leases include the chunk version number.
 Clients and chunkservers verify the version number prior to performing an operation.
 * The master detects data corruption on chunkservers through checksumming.
-* GFS accomodates the relaxed consistency model by relying on appends versus overwrites, checkpointing, and writing self-validating, self-identifying records.
+* GFS accommodates the relaxed consistency model by relying on appends versus overwrites, checkpointing, and writing self-validating, self-identifying records.
 * Each record prepared by the writer contains checksums so the record's validity can be verified.
 ## High Availability
 * The master and chunkservers are designed to restore their state and start up in a matter of seconds.